Islam in Denmark: Jyllands-Posten Muhammad cartoons controversy

 The Danish newspaper Jyllands-Posten printed 12 caricatures of the Islamic prophet Muhammad in September 2005.
 These cartoons sparked an international controversy, ultimately resulting in the scorching of two Danish diplomatic missions, a boycott of Danish goods in several countries, and a large number of protests around the world.
 The number of protests caused an increase in support for the anti-immigration Danish People's Party.

 In February 2006 after the escalation of the cartoons controversy the political organization Democratic Muslims (Demokratiske muslimer) was founded by Naser Khader, Yildiz Akdogan and other Muslims.
 Its goal is a peaceful co-existence of Islam and democracy.
 Naser Khader left his position as leader in 2007.
 In 2009 and 2011, it was reported that the organization had few members and little activity.

 In August 2013 Ahmed Akkari, who had taken a major role in the affair and was the spokesman for a tour of Imams to the Middle East to protest the cartoons, expressed his regret for his role in the Imams' tour of the Middle East, stating that "I want to be clear today about the trip: It was totally wrong.
 At that time, I was so fascinated with this logical force in the Islamic mindset that I could not see the greater picture.
 I was convinced it was a fight for my faith, Islam."
 Still a practising Muslim, he said that printing the cartoons was ok and he personally apologised to the cartoonist Westergaard.
 Westergaard responded by saying "I met a man who has converted from being an Islamist to become a humanist who understands the values of our society.
 To me, he is really sincere, convincing and strong in his views."
 A spokesman for the Islamic Society of Denmark said "It is still not OK to publish drawings of Muhammad.
 We have not changed our position."

 Citizenship Laws

-In 2018, the Danish nationality law was changed to make a handshake a mandatory component of the nationalization ceremony.
-As some Muslims oppose contact with members of the opposite sex, many individuals argue that this law targets Muslim immigrants.
+In 2018, the Danish nationality law was changed to make a handshake a mandatory component of the nationalization ceremony by ruling right-wing coalition.
+As some Muslims along with some Jewish groups oppose physical contact with members of the opposite sex, many individuals argue that this law targets Muslim immigrants.
 Proponents of this law argue that the handshake is a sign of respect towards Danish culture and values.
+The law was criticised by several left-wing politicians.
+Kasper Ejsing Olesen called the law "absurd."
+Søren Søndergaard said "it's hypocrisy" and stated "we do not ensure how people behave with a handshake."